-The FedRAMP Marketplace provides a searchable, sortable database of Cloud Service Offerings (CSOs) that have achieved a FedRAMP designation.
+The FedRAMP Marketplace provides a searchable, sortable database of cloud service offerings (CSOs) that have achieved a FedRAMP designation.
 Federal agencies can use the FedRAMP Marketplace to find secure cloud tools that meet their mission needs.

-Agencies are encouraged to use the Marketplace as a resource to:
+Federal agencies are encouraged to use the FedRAMP Marketplace as a resource to: